sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-css/README.md

 ## Watch Out!

 You get some styles from the browser for free.
 For example, text in an `<h1>` tag is usually bold, large, and displays as a block.
-You can keep these defaults, or override them with your own CSS.
+You can either keep these defaults or override them with your own CSS.

 ## Additional Resources